-You expect the Juris Doctor (JD) program at Pitt Law to offer a solid foundation in the basics of legal education.
-You might not expect the opportunity to specialize in areas like environmental and energy law; health law; and intellectual property, technology, and innovation law.
+The Juris Doctor (JD) program at Pitt Law offers a solid foundation in legal education and a multitude of specializations applied to contemporary issues, such as international conflict resolution, environmental and energy law, health law, and intellectual property, technology, and innovation law.

-And you might not expect how quickly and the extent to which you’ll get to apply those classroom lessons.
-Assisting the public through work with a clinic (health law, elder law, the environment, immigration, and more); serving as a full-time extern on Capitol Hill or throughout Washington, D.C., as part of the Semester in D.C.
-Program; interning with a federal agency, nonprofit, or corporation; and participating in a national or international moot court competition are just some of the opportunities you’ll have to practice your skills and hone your expertise even before you graduate.
+Assist the public through work with a clinic (health law, elder law, the environment, immigration, and more).
+Serve as a full-time extern on Capitol Hill or throughout Washington, D.C., as part of the Semester in D.C.
+Program.
+Intern with a federal agency, nonprofit, or corporation.
+Participate in a national or international moot court competition.
+These are just some of the opportunities you’ll have to practice your skills and hone your expertise even before you graduate.